Overview

 Certification is required when operating:

-• Booms (including telescoping booms and articulating booms possessing live lines) capable of swinging, hoisting and booming up and down with a lifting capacity of greater than 5 tons (4.5 tonnes) and equal to or less than 65 tons (59 tonnes)
+• booms (including telescoping booms and articulating booms possessing live lines) capable of swinging, hoisting and booming up and down with a lifting capacity of greater than five tons (4.5 tonnes) and equal to or less than 65 tons (59 tonnes)

-• Articulating booms WITHOUT live lines with a lifting capacity of greater than 8 tons (7.3 tonnes) and equal to or less than 65 tons (59 tonnes).
+• articulating booms without live lines with a lifting capacity of greater than eight tons (7.3 tonnes) and equal to or less than 65 tons (59 tonnes).

-Operators manipulate a number of pedals and levers to rotate the crane and raise and lower loads.
-They often perform all or some of these operations simultaneously.
+As an operator, you'll manipulate several pedals and levers to rotate the crane.
+You'll also raise and lower loads.
+You may perform all or some of these operations simultaneously.

 To work in this trade, certification is required.
 This means that you must either be a registered apprentice who is working under the guidance of a certified journeyperson or you must be a certified journeyperson yourself.

-• the strength, stamina, and ability to use proper lifting techniques to lift items weighing in excess of 25 kilograms
+• have strength, stamina and the ability to use proper lifting techniques

-• the ability to work as part of a team and communicate with ground crews, usually using hand signals and voice communication
+• be able to work as part of a team and communicate with ground crews, usually using hand signals and voice communication

-Upon successfully completing the required working hours and apprenticeship education periods, graduates will be awarded a certificate of achievement in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.
+Upon successfully completing the required working hours and technical training periods, you'll be awarded journeyperson status by Alberta’s Apprenticeship and Industry Training.

 Download program info